Obituaries for the week of August 23, 2017

 Mrs. Forbes is survived by her four sons, Richard (Pam) Moye of Bay Minette, Ala., Randel (Karen) Moye of S.C., Robert (Janice) Moye of Bratt, Fla. and Greg (Sandy) Forbes of Atmore; one daughter, Regina (James) Hare of Walnut Hill, Fla.; two sisters, Annette Jones and Bettie Odom of Atmore; fifteen grandchildren; nine great-grandchildren and one great-great-grandchild.

-Funeral services will be held Saturday, August 19, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Greg Forbes officiating.
-Burial will follow at Oak Hill Cemetery.
+Funeral services were held Saturday, August 19, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Greg Forbes officiating.
+Burial followed at Oak Hill Cemetery.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.